David Blough: Playing career

+College

 2014

 In May 2013, Blough received a scholarship offer, and verbally committed to play college football at Purdue University following his visit on June 15, 2013.
 On December 16, 2013, he signed his National Letter of Intent.
 In January 2014, he enrolled early at Purdue.
 He attended Purdue's spring camp in April 2014 under coach Darrell Hazell.
 Blough redshirted his entire freshman season for the 2014 Boilermakers as sophomore Danny Etling was named the team's starter.

 2015

 As a redshirt freshman for the Purdue Boilermakers, Blough began the season as a backup to Austin Appleby.
 Blough was the backup on a roster that had just three scholarship quarterbacks, the other being true freshman Elijah Sindelar, who was recovering from a high school knee injury, and who Hazell wanted to redshirt.

 Blough made his Purdue debut on September 12, 2015, throwing one incomplete pass in a three-and-out series in the closing minutes of a victory over Indiana State.
 Hazell ultimately decided to redshirt Sindelar during the 2015 season, resulting in Blough seeing playing time as Appleby's principal backup.
 Blough completed three passes in seven attempts against Virginia Tech on September 19.

 On September 22, Blough was named Purdue's starting quarterback, replacing Appleby.
 Blough completed 29 of his 39 passing attempts for 340 yards and a pair of touchdowns, but the Boilermakers fell 28–35 to the Bowling Green Falcons.
 In his second career start, Blough led the Boilermakers to a near-upset of #2 Michigan State.
 Blough had completed 13 of 23 passes with a touchdown and an interception when Purdue received the ball with 2:51 minutes left in the game with Purdue down 3 points.
 Blough finished the final drive 2 for 8, including three straight incomplete passes to end Purdue's hopes at an upset.
 In his fifth start on October 31 against Nebraska, Blough completed 28 of 43 passes for 274 yards with four touchdown passes and no interceptions while also running for 82 yards and a touchdown to earn Big Ten Offensive Player of the Week honors.
 On November 14, Blough completed 26 of 45 passes for 287 yards with a touchdown and an interceptions as Purdue was narrowly defeated by #24 Northwestern.
 Blough started the following game, hoping to lead the Boilermakers to an upset of #6 Iowa, but he was injured during the first quarter of the game.
 Two day later it was announced Blough had suffered a concussion and was ruled out against the Indiana.
 Blough finished his redshirt freshman season with 169 completions in 293 attempts, eight interceptions, ten touchdown passes, 1,574 passing yards, and a 57% completion percentage.